apache/openwhisk/docs/actions-nodejs.md

 This example also passed a parameter to the action by using the `--param` flag and a value that can be changed each time the action is invoked.
 Find out more about parameters in the [Working with parameters](./parameters.md) section.

-## Packaging an action as a Node.js module
+## Packaging actions as Node.js modules with NPM libraries

-As an alternative to writing all your action code in a single JavaScript source file, you can write an action as a `npm` package.
-Consider as an example a directory with the following files:
+Instead of writing all your action code in a single JavaScript source file, actions can be deployed from a zip file containing a [Node.js module](https://nodejs.org/docs/latest-v10.x/api/modules.html#modules_modules).

-First, `package.json`:
+Archive zip files are extracted into the runtime environment and dynamically imported using `require()` during initialisation. **Actions packaged as a zip file MUST contain a valid `package.json` with a `main` field used to denote the [module index file](https://nodejs.org/docs/latest-v10.x/api/modules.html#modules_folders_as_modules) to return.**

+Including a `node_modules` folder in the zip file means external NPM libraries can be used on the platform.

+### Simple Example

+- Create the following `package.json` file:

 ```json
 {